PrivacyStreams/PrivacyStreams.github.io/index.md

     }</code></pre>
 - **Stream** is what being produced, transformed and outputted in a PrivacyStreams pipeline, and a **Stream** is a sequence of **Item**s.
 In PrivacyStreams, we have two kinds of Streams:
     1. **MStream** (short for multi-item stream) contains multiple items.
-        - For example, the “call log stream” (`Phonecall.asLogs()`) contains many phonecall items, and the stream of location updates contains many location items;
+        - For example, the “call log stream” (`Call.getLogs()`) contains many phonecall items, and the stream of location updates contains many location items;
     2. **SStream** (short for single-item stream) contains only one item.
         - For example, the “last-known location stream” (`GeoLocation.asLastKnown()`) only contains one location item.